 This easy, homemade Butter Chicken is full of flavour and ready in 30 minutes!
-Freeze half for another day.
+Freeze half of the curry and portions of rice for an easy second meal!

 As delicious as the takeaway version is, it usually has a lot of sugar and cream in it.
 My homemade version of easy butter chicken is super tasty and pretty healthy too!